cheesemacfly/Gmsagc/README.md

-This Project is a rewrite of a legacy web application.<br>
+This Project is a rewrite of a legacy web application.
-Its main purpose is for his author to learn Symfony.
+It is based on the Symfony framework.